ionic-team/ionic-portals/website/docs/getting-started/guide.md

 </TabItem>
 </Tabs>

-:::caution
+:::warning
-Avoid committing your Portals key to source code repositories where it may be publicly visible!
+Avoid committing your Portals key to source code repositories where it may be publicly visible
 :::